Fair Document Valuation in LLM Summaries via Shapley Values: Numerical Results

 \item \textbf{Monte Carlo:} The Monte Carlo algorithm (or permutation sampling) is a popular approach for approximating Shapley values \citep{mann1960values}.
 This method randomly samples permutations from the $|S_q|!$ possible combinations of documents and then for each document $i$ and one permutation $P^\pi_i$, calculates its marginal contribution, i.e., $v(q,A(q,P^\pi_i \cup \{i\})) - v(q, A(q,P^\pi_i))$.
 Shapley value can then be approximated using the sample average of marginal contributions over all sampled permutations.
 As the number of permutation samples increases, the approximation error decreases, but the computational cost grows linearly.
 In our numerical experiments, we progressively increase the number of permutations to show the trade-off between accuracy and efficiency.

 \item \textbf{Truncated Monte Carlo:} The algorithm accelerates Shapley value calculation by adaptively reducing the number of evaluated samples.
-This method operates under the idea that the score function is non-decreasing, i.e., $v(q,A(q, S_1 \cup \{i\})) - v(q,A(q, S_1)) \leq v(q,A(q, S_2 \cup \{i\})) - v(q,A(q, S_2))$ if $S_2\subseteq S_1$, i.e., the marginal contribution of document $i$ decreases when more documents come into the permutation.
+This method operates under the idea that marginal contributions tend to diminish as the coalition grows, i.e., $v(q,A(q, S_1 \cup \{i\})) - v(q,A(q, S_1)) \leq v(q,A(q, S_2 \cup \{i\})) - v(q,A(q, S_2))$ if $S_2\subseteq S_1$, i.e., the marginal contribution of document $i$ decreases when more documents come into the permutation.
 This is because, with a larger set of permutations, document $i$ is more likely to have higher overlapping information with other documents, reducing its marginal contribution.

 We briefly summarize the algorithm here and refer readers to \citet{ghorbani2019data} for details.
 This algorithm randomly samples a permutation of reviews and sequentially calculates performance scores, $v$, by adding reviews in the permutation order.
-Since these scores are increasing, the algorithm truncates the computation by assigning zero marginal contributions to the remaining reviews when the gap between the current score and the maximum score (10 in our setting) is smaller than a pre-specified threshold, called {\it performance tolerance}.
-It basically means that when adding the remaining reviews, their marginal contributions are always smaller than this threshold.
+Under this diminishing-returns heuristic, the algorithm truncates the computation by assigning zero marginal contributions to the remaining reviews when the gap between the current score and the maximum score (10 in our setting) is smaller than a pre-specified threshold, called {\it performance tolerance}.
+In effect, the algorithm treats the remaining reviews' marginal contributions as negligible relative to this threshold.
 Thus, this algorithm simply assigns zero marginal contribution instead of calculating the negligible marginal value.

 The performance tolerance parameter, which governs the allowable change in Shapley values before truncation occurs, is tuned over a range of values -- \{0.1, 0.2, 0.3, 0.5, 0.7, 1, 2, 3\} -- to balance estimation accuracy and computational efficiency.
 Smaller values reduce the effectiveness of truncation-causing Truncated Monte Carlo to behave similarly to standard Monte Carlo-while larger values result in early truncation, degrading estimation accuracy.
 Based on the tuning, we select 0.5 for our main experiments.
 After fixing the performance tolerance at 0.5, we vary the number of sampled permutations to construct the efficient frontier, which illustrates the trade-off between computational cost and approximation error.